gorakraj/earlyexit_onnx/README.md

 **Useful Notes:**

 In each folder there is an environment .yaml file with the packages required (env_1, env_6, env_8 and env_9).
-OInstall the environments and activate the relevant file with "conda active env_x" before running.
+Install the environments and activate the relevant file with "conda activate env_x" before running.

 When adapting the onnx export files from papers 6 and 9 to use on 1 and 8, use the file onnx_2.py as a base.